How to Start Trail Running

 Trail running shoes are specifically designed to handle the challenges of off-road terrain.
 They come with varying levels of rock protection, grip and cushioning to handle every type of trail terrain out there.
 Work with a fit expert to find a shoe that’s right for you and the landscape through which you plan to run.

 This is especially true if you’re running in a mountainous environment where altitude and exposed terrain may translate to abrupt weather changes.
 Consider carrying a wind or rain jacket, and extra layer and even a Lifestraw, water pump or water purification tablets.
-And, since you’ll likely be out for longer than your typical road runs, consider carrying fuel (gels, bars or other quick-energy snacks) and water.

 Run with friends whenever you can.
 And, if nothing else, be sure always to tell someone where you’re going and how long you expect to be gone.
 While this is an excellent trail-running practice, it’s also a good running practice.
 And, if you’re going to be somewhere remote, consider taking your phone (if you have service) and always carry a Road ID.